 Cambridge, MA 02141

-Anyone with a sticker may throw trash away at the Transfer Station, but the trash must be bagged in official Weston PAYT bags, which are purchased separately.
+Anyone with a sticker may throw trash away at the Transfer Station, and the trash must be bagged in official Weston PAYT bags, which are purchased separately at local retailers.

 The average household should pay about the same amount of money to dispose of its trash under PAYT as under the former permit fee.
 The former permit fee for non-senior households for one car was $255 for the year.
 (The second sticker cost $45.)
 The PAYT Working Group estimates that under PAYT, the average non-senior household will need 66 large bags a year for a total cost of $264 per year.
 Senior households paid $155 last year for a Transfer Station sticker.
 The Working Group estimates that under PAYT the average senior household will need 35 large bags per year for a total annual cost of $140.